-As the European Union continues its efforts to reduce greenhouse gas emissions by at least 55% by 2030, and aims to achieve climate neutrality by 2050, new regulations affecting transport, industry, and production, are coming into effect.
-And to achieve true climate neutrality, EU members must look into the impact of activities beyond their borders on their emissions.
+As the European Union continues its efforts to reduce greenhouse gas emissions by at least 55% by 2030, and aims to achieve "climate neutrality" by 2050, new regulations affecting transport, industry, and production, are coming into effect.
+EU members must now look into the impact of activities beyond their borders on their emissions.

 What is Carbon Border Adjustment Mechanism?